wodx521/keepasshttp-connector/documentation/KeePassHttp-Connector.md

 You can also choose additional fields, the so-called _String Fields_.
 Their functionality is described in [section 3.7](#37-fill-in-additional-values-via-string-fields).

-The next time you open this page chromeIPass will use the defined combination of username + password field and does no longer auto detect combinations.
+The next time you open this page KeePassHTTP-Connector will use the defined combination of username + password field and does no longer auto detect combinations.

 Certainly you can focus another field and use the context-menu ([3.1.3](#313-context-menu)) or shortcuts ([3.1.4](#314-shortcuts)) to start the detection for the focused field.

 ### 3.5 Remember passwords

-Because Google Chrome does not offer an API for their built-in password manager chromeIPass implements it own way of detecting new or updated credentials.
+Because Google Chrome does not offer an API for their built-in password manager KeePassHTTP-Connector implements it own way of detecting new or updated credentials.

 If chromeIPass finds a combination of username + password fields it tries to get the corresponding form for them.<br />
 For this form it registers a submit event which is called when the form is send.

 __There are known limitations for this workflow which are described in [Limitations and known problems](#7-limitations-and-known-problems).__

-If chromeIPass detects unsaved credentials the browser icon of chromeIPass starts blinking red.<br />
+If KeePassHTTP-Connector detects unsaved credentials the browser icon of KeePassHTTP-Connector starts blinking red.<br />
 The icon will remain blinking till you click on it or you ignore it for 2 further page visits (loading other sites).

 If you click on it, it remains completely red till you add, update or dismiss the detected changes.<br />